lois2inn/Pizza_Place_Sales/README.md

 - With Tableau Public, a dashboard is created from the patterns discovered.
 The insights gathered from SQL are the same with that of Tableau except that they are visually portrayed below.
  [<img src="Resources/images/Pizza_Sales_Dashboard.png" width="1000"/>](https://public.tableau.com/app/profile/lois2018/viz/Pizza_Sales_Dashboard/Pizza_Place_Sales)

+### Data Exploration and Visualization with Python extensions